dimaip/dimaip.github.io/_posts/2015-04-18-caching-typoscript.md

 So the rule is, _if you add something non-standard to an entryIdentifier, you must also include it in all parent cache defintions_.

+##Use faster caching backends

+In Flow you can substitute caching backend for every type of cache.
+By default Flow and Neos use FileBackend, and it's supper slow with flushing tagged caches.
+For production sites it's an absolute must to use more advanced caching backends like Redis for tagged caches.
+Here's how the [Caches.yaml](https://github.com/sfi-ru/SfiDistr/blob/master/Configuration/Production/Caches.yaml) should look.

 ##More cool stuff coming

 In the Neos 2.0 release there'll be a [very useful addition called GlobalCacheIdentifiers](https://review.typo3.org/#/c/36210/).
 Basically it stores all global things which influnce the rendering of a node, acting as default value for a nodeIdentifier: by default `format` and `baseUri`, but you can add more things there.
 So in Neos 2.0 we would no longer need to specify `entryIdentifier` in most of the cases.